This article tells you how to reset lockdown folder in iTunes to fix the iTunes backup problem.

 Step 4.
 Select all of them and delete them.
 Don’t delete the lockdown folder itself.
 You are only required to delete the files within the lockdown folder.

 After deleting the lockdown folder on the computer, launch iTunes, connect your iPhone/iPad/iPod touch and check to see if iTunes can backup your iDevice without issues.

 It allows you to transfer almost all types of iOS content to the computer as a backup, including videos, photos, music, messages, contacts, notes, books, voice memos, voice mails, apps, etc. AnyTrans also allows you to transfer these iOS data to an external USB flash drive as a backup.
 Better still, you can directly transfer data from iDevice to iTunes or to another iDevice.

-iTunes might fail to backup your iPhone/iPad/iPod touch due to other reasons like the problem between iTunes and security software or an error message tells you that the backup could not be saved on the computer.
+iTunes might fail to backup your iPhone/iPad/iPod touch due to other reasons like the problem between iTunes and security software or an error message that tells you that the backup could not be saved on the computer.